 - If your child is taking aspirin regularly, they can also take paracetamol to reduce pain and high temperatures when needed.

 - Keep tablets in a safe place where children cannot reach them.

 - Keep medicines in a cool, dry place out of direct sunlight and away from heat.

 - If your doctor decides to stop treatment with aspirin, return any unused tablets to the pharmacist.
 Do not flush them down the toilet or throw them away.

-- If your child vomits after taking the tablet, do not give a double dose.
+- If your child vomits after taking the medicine, do not give a double dose.

 - Your family doctor (GP) will need to give you a repeat prescription for aspirin; ask your GP for another prescription with enough time (when you have about 2 weeks left of medicine) to make sure you do not run out.